-USC EPO Plus Plan complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-USC EPO Plus Plan does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+USC Trojan Care EPO Plan complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+USC Trojan Care EPO Plan does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

-USC EPO Plus Plan:
+USC Trojan Care EPO Plan:

-- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - o Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - o Information written in other languages
+- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - o Information written in other languages